Learning How To find the Biting Point!

 - Engine B has the clutch pedal fully released which in return joins the clutch plates and making a connection from the gearbox to the engine.
 When the clutch pedal is brought up too fast, it causes the plates to slam together abruptly which it when you stall the car.
 Bringing the clutch pedal up slowly allows the plates to join smoothly which allows the car to pull away.

 When the learner tries to move off, the car stalls but has not moved any distance.
-This can be due to the car being in the incorrect gear, releasing the handbrake too late or being too aggressive with the clutch.
+This can be due to the car being in the incorrect gear, releasing the handbrake too late, or being too aggressive with the clutch.

 This may possibly be recorded as a single minor fault by the examiner, or it may not be recorded as any fault at all.
 It hasn’t affected any other road users so it’s really down to the discretion of the examiner.
-Stalling in this manor during the driving test isn’t likely to get you into too much trouble although excessive stalling, even if it isn’t affecting other road users may result in a fail due to lack of control of the vehicle.
+Stalling in this manner during the driving test isn’t likely to get you into too much trouble although excessive stalling, even if it isn’t affecting other road users may result in a fail due to lack of control of the vehicle.

-A more serious example can be the learner is waiting in the middle of a crossroads for oncoming traffic to pass so as they can turn right.
+A more serious example can be the learner is waiting in the middle of a crossroads for oncoming traffic to pass so they can turn right.
 When all clear, they attempt to move off but stall the car.
-The learner flusters around and causes a potential dangerous situation for other road users.
+The learner flusters around and causes a potentially dangerous situation for other road users.
 Stalling the car in this situation is much more likely to incur a serious fault.

 Top Tips on how to stop Stalling the car!

 This technique is used by some driving instructors to help prevent stalling the car when moving off.
-Let’s assume you are in the car, ready to go with the engine started, handbrake on and of course your seat belt on.
+Let’s assume you are in the car, ready to go with the engine started, handbrake on, and of course your seat belt on.